Little-Podi/AdaWorld/README.md

 ## TODO List

 - [ ] Provide detailed instructions to get started with this project.
-- [ ] Provide the source of our dataset.
+- [ ] Upload the source of our dataset.
 - [ ] Release model weights.

 ## Acknowledgement